Karl E. Case: Life

 Following up on earlier research, Case and Shiller published an article in the Journal of the American Real Estate and Urban Economics Association (Case and Shiller 1990), which presented strong form tests showing the housing market was forecastable.
 In 1988, they responded to a booming housing market in California by developing a survey of the expectations and attitudes of homebuyers in four cities: San Francisco, Anaheim (Orange County, CA), Milwaukee, and Boston.
 The survey showed that home buyers were knowledgeable about current conditions, they saw little or no risk in the housing market, they had very positive price expectations, they thought of housing as an investment, and they indicated they would hold out in a down market.
 In 2003, Case and Shiller redid the same survey and have repeated it every year since.
 Case, Shiller and Weiss also wrote a series of articles which proposed the establishment of futures and options markets in real estate (Case, Shiller and Weiss 1993).

 Case wrote several papers which described the consequences of housing price booms and busts for regional economies and the distribution of income and wealth (Case and Cook 1989; Case 1990,1991, and 1992).

 The debate continues about who anticipated the ultimate collapse of the housing market.
 Case and Shiller were among the first to describe the risks.
 They were writing about housing bubbles in regional markets in the mid 1980s.
 The question they were investigating was how do housing price booms unwind?
 Do they gradually deflate or do they burst?

 In 1999, Professor Case wrote a paper for the Brookings Panel entitled “Real Estate and the Macroeconomy.”
 The topic was suggested by William Brainard of The Brookings Institution who was very worried about the risks posed by a house price bubble.
 In that paper Case wrote:

 In the current economic climate, with home prices rising in every region of the country, variations in borrower characteristics such as credit scores explain most of the variation in default and foreclosure.
 If the housing market were to suffer a 20 percent decline, default rates and losses would far exceed the losses forecast by the most sophisticated credit scoring models in the industry.

-In more recent years, Case has published papers on the wealth effect of home price increases with Robert Shiller and John Quigley at The University of California in Berkeley.
+In more recent years, Case has published papers on the wealth effect of home price increases with Robert Shiller and John Quigley at the University of California, Berkeley.

 Case died July 15, 2016, following an illness.